TomaszGabrysiak/django-rest-angular-seed/README.md

 This project is an application skeleton for a typical AngularJS web app connected to a Django based backend by using REST API.

+This project is under development and there's nothing on branch `master`.
+Please checkout `develop` to get the newest version.

 ## Getting Started

 TBD